videojs/http-streaming/README.md

 - Mac Safari
 - iOS Safari

-Mac Safari does have MSE support, but native HLS is recommended
+Mac and iPad Safari do have MSE support, but native HLS is recommended

-### Flash Support
-This plugin does not support Flash playback.
-Instead, it is recommended that users use the [videojs-flashls-source-handler](https://github.com/brightcove/videojs-flashls-source-handler) plugin as a fallback option for browsers that don't have a native
-[HLS](https://caniuse.com/#feat=http-live-streaming)/[DASH](https://caniuse.com/#feat=mpeg-dash) player or support for [Media Source Extensions](http://caniuse.com/#feat=mediasource).

 ### DRM